Read aloud books for 2nd graders

 by: William Steig - (Square Fish, 2007) 128 pages.

-Abel and Amanda are newlywed, high society mice enjoying a picnic in the forest.
+Abel and Amanda are newlywed, high-society mice enjoying a picnic in the forest.
 When a rainstorm strikes, Abel is swept away and marooned on a river island.
 The cultured rodent castaway survives here, a la Robinson Crusoe, adapting to nature with cheerful resourcefulness and utilizing the solitude to reexamine his life.

-Perfect for: Kids who like fantasy stories.
+Perfect for: Kids who like fantasy and survival stories.

 Find Abel’s Island at your local library.